Cirkit Designer Logo

 Circuit Diagram

-• Connect the valve's wires to the relay module's Normally Open (NO) and Common (COM) terminals.
+• Connect the solenoid valve to the relay module's Normally Open (NO) terminal and Common (COM) terminal.

-• Connect the relay module's control pin to Arduino pin 7.
+• Connect the relay module's control pin to Arduino digital pin 7.

-• Use an external 12V DC power supply for the valve.
+• Use an external 12V DC power supply for the solenoid valve.

 Arduino Code

-// This code toggles the valve ON for 5 seconds and OFF for 5 seconds repeatedly.
+// This code toggles the solenoid valve ON and OFF every 5 seconds.

 const int relayPin = 7; // Pin connected to the relay module